halfer/spiderling-utils/README.md

 * Add build icons in the GitHub README
 * Check that a build without `require-dev` deps does not trigger post-install scripts (which would fail)
 * Show how the listener can be wired into phpunit.xml
-* Log file path is specified in both classes, can we centralise this?
+* Log file path and test domain are specified in both classes, can we centralise these?
 * Add MIT license file